aplteam/Tatin/docs/TatinForContributors.md

 T.RunThese '~UserCommand'
 ```

-Last not least you may specify a 1 as left argument: this makes the test framework stop just before any particular test function is executed.
-This can be handy in order to hunt down a bug, or any unexpected behaviour.
+Last but not least you may specify a 1 as the left argument: this makes the test framework stop just before any particular test function is executed.
+This can be handy to hunt down a bug, or any unexpected behaviour.

 ```
 1 T.RunThese 'API'